clearedTakeoff/Bridge-Reconstruction/README.md

 ## Results
-Because of the size of the complete point cloud, the results coupled with input files are archived and available to download [here](placeholder).
-Because most of the runtime is used for reading the whole file I also provided point clouds (and shapefiles) with smaller area that only include one bridge for faster testing and execution (available in the same archive inside folders bridge1, bridge2, bridge3).
+Because of the size of the complete point cloud, the results coupled with input files are archived and available to download [here](https://www.dropbox.com/s/oc3if4qafiafzab/bridgeoutput.zip?dl=0).
+Since most of the runtime is used for reading the whole file I also provided point clouds (and shapefiles) with smaller area that only include one bridge for faster testing and execution (available in the same archive inside folders bridge1, bridge2, bridge3).ł